 GPS Coordinates Lower Bench: 35.3476°, -111.2823°, Google Maps

 Winds: No-wind to moderate surface winds are preferred.
 W, NW, N, NE, E (see above).
 HG 5-15 mph.
 PG 5-15 mph.
 Gust differential 5 mph in 5 seconds.
 Be extremely aware of conditions.
 Gust differential can and will change rapidly.
-Thorough weather forecasting mixed with local knowledge is mandatory.
+Thorough weather forecasting mixed with local weather and site knowledge is mandatory.
 Always study conditions 30 minutes minimum before setting up to launch.
 Arrive early to watch conditions develop.